 Renee Saltiel and Solon Molho grew up in the greatest Sephardic Jewish community of them all, Salonika, or Thessaloniki, in today's Greece.
 90,000 Jews lived there then; by the time the Germans had rounded up the city's Jews during the Second World War, almost none were left.
 Only a handful returned.
 This is the story of two Jews who did manage to survive, thanks to a Spanish diplomat and some very brave Greek families..

-A Sephardic Jew is a Jew descended from, or who follows the customs and traditions of, Jews who lived in the Iberian Peninsula (modern Spain and Portugal) before their expulsion in the late 15th century.
-The are referred to as Sephardim, as “Sepharad” means Spain in Hebrew.
+Sephardic Jews are the descendent of Jews who lived in the Iberian Peninsula (modern Spain and Portugal) before the 1492 expulsion.
+The word Sephardim, as “Sepharad” means Spain in Hebrew.
 For religious purposes, the term Sephardim also refers to all Jews who use a Sephardic style of liturgy, and therefore includes most Jews of Middle Eastern background, whether or not they have any historical connection to the Iberian Peninsula.

 The precise origins of the Jewish communities of the Iberian peninsula are unclear.
 There is inconclusive evidence of a Jewish presence dating from pre-Roman times.
 More substantial references date from the Roman period, when significant Jewish immigration probably first occurred.